 This allows users to press for emergency help if they are gardening or just not within reach of the phone or base station.

-Additional emergency devices are available at an extra cost, including this Wearable Pendant which features fall detection which triggers the emergency call also
+Other Additional emergency devices which are available at an extra cost, include this Wearable Pendant which features fall detection which triggers the emergency call also

 And this Emergency Pull Code which can be installed in the shower or any area as a button to press or cord to pull for emergency calls to your six nominated numbers.